maroontress/StyleChecker/README.md

 - Avoid invoking `ReadByte()` method of `System.IO.BinaryReader` class in incremental `for` loops.
 - Avoid `using` statements for some types that have no resources to dispose.
+- Don't discard the return value of some delicate methods like `System.IO.Stream.Read(byte[], int, int)`.

 ## Configuration